Complete guide to managing accounts payable process

 Profit & Loss (P&L)

 A financial statement that shows a condensed view of all your expenses and revenues for a given time period such as a financial year or a quarter.
-The P&L shows company’s financial position and helps to carefully audit to reduce costs wherever possible and increase profitability using varied tactics.
-When the AP process is smooth, the P&L is positive.

 Meaning

-Accounts Receivable refers to the amount that the company is yet to receive from its customers/debtors.
-Whereas, the amount of money that the business is due to pay to its vendors/lenders is known as Accounts Payable.
+Accounts receivable refers to the amount that the company is yet to receive from its customers/debtors.
+Whereas, the amount of money that the business is due to pay to its vendors/lenders is known as accounts payable.

 Cause